mat-0/engineering-management/key-capabilities-high-performing-teams.md

 Our research shows that teams that can choose which tools to use do better at continuous delivery and, in turn, drive better software development and delivery performance.
 No one knows better than practitioners what they need to be effective.

-## PRODUCT AND PROCESS CAPABILITIES
+## Product and Process Capabiltities

 11. Gather and Implement Customer Feedback